samirsahoo007/bigdata/README.md

 Logstash’s main strongpoint is flexibility, due to the number of plugins. while Logstash’s biggest con or “Achille’s heel” has always been performance and resource consumption (the default heap size is 1GB).

+Logstash is used to gather logging messages, convert them into json documents and store them in an ElasticSearch cluster.
+The minimal Logstash installation has one Logstash instance and one Elasticsearch instance.
+These instances are directly connected.

+Logstash uses an input plugin to ingest data and an Elasticsearch output plugin to index the data in Elasticsearch, following the Logstash processing pipeline.

+	Website logs--------------> Logstash --------------> Elastic search

 ### Log Analysis And End To End Big Data Analytics With ELK Stack
 **What is the ELK Stack?**
 ELK => Elasticsearch, Logstash, and Kibana